Weltraumschaf/blog.weltraumschaf.de/content/blog/Good_Thinking_-_Good_Products.md

 > continuous improvement.
 The root of the  Toyota Way is to  be dissatisfied with
 > the status quo; you have to ask constantly, “Why are we doing this?”

-_Toyota CEO Katsuaki Watanabe (from “Scaling Lean and Agile Development”)_
+––_Toyota CEO Katsuaki Watanabe (from “Scaling Lean and Agile Development”)_